 The true rookie card of Jackie Robinson is the 1948 Leaf card (#79).
 The man who broke the color barrier in major league baseball is one of the true heroes of his time.
 His legacy is never forgotten and his cards are highly desirable.

-The 1948 Leaf Baseball card set is somewhat of an oddity in that the set was the first set printed in color following World War II and is the only set issued by Leaf during the post-war era.
+The 1948 Leaf Baseball card set is somewhat odd in that it was the first set printed in color following World War II and is the only set issued by Leaf during the post-war era.

 21. 1948 Leaf - Satchel Paige #8